IHE/RAD.IRA/input/pagecontent/rad-x9.md

 ### 2:3.X9.1 Scope

-This transaction is used to send notification events to subscribers.
+This transaction is used to distribute notification events to subscribers.
+This allows a Subscriber to synchronize to changes in the reporting session initiated by other Subscribers.

 ### 2:3.X9.2 Actors Roles